 Tobacco Users Cessation Assistance: Clayton State University seeks to assist smokers in complying with institutional policy related to smoking.
 To encourage cessation, the University provides employees with information about cessation assistance programs available through the employee benefits program.
-Contacts for local agencies offering stop smoking programs are available on the Department of Human Resources website.

-1.8 PROHIBITED DISCRIMINATION, HARASSMENT AND RELATED MISCONDUCT INCLUDING TITLE IX treated with respect and dignity.
+1.8 PROHIBITED DISCRIMINATION, HARASSMENT AND RELATED MISCONDUCT INCLUDING TITLE IX

+Clayton State University (CSU) is committed to a work environment in which all individuals are treated with respect and dignity.
 No member of its community including faculty, academic professionals, staff, or students should be subjected to sexual harassment.
 Each person has the right to work in a professional atmosphere that promotes equal employment opportunities and prohibits discriminatory practices, including sexual harassment.
-Clayton State University will not condone the sexual exploitation of individuals in the workplace, and expects that all relationships within the community be professional and free of sexual harassment.
-Sexual harassment is a violation of law, and is a basis for disciplinary action up to and including termination of employment.
+Clayton State University will not condone the sexual exploitation of individuals in the workplace and expects that all relationships within the community be professional and free of sexual harassment.
+Sexual harassment is a violation of law and is a basis for disciplinary action up to and including termination of employment.
 In addition, Board of Regents Policy 8.2.18.5 states that Federal law provides that it shall be an unlawful discriminatory practice for any employer, because of the sex of any person, to discharge without cause, to refuse to hire, or otherwise discriminate against any person with respect to any matter directly or indirectly related to employment or academic standing.